askmeegs/build-a-platform-with-krm/4-platform-admin/partD-policy-controller.md

 ### 2. **View the `K8sNoExternalServices` Constraint resource, provided for you in the `constraint-ext-services` directory.**

-This Constraint implements the `[K8sNoExternalServices](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library#k8snoexternalservices)` Constraint Template with concrete information about our environment.
+This Constraint implements the [`K8sNoExternalServices`](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library#k8snoexternalservices) Constraint Template with concrete information about our environment.

+Note - this command should be run from the `4-platform-admin/` directory.

 ```
 cat constraint-ext-services/constraint.yaml